 Since our inception in February 2022, we have devoted substantially all of our resources to raising capital, organizing and staffing our company, business and scientific planning, conducting discovery and research activities, acquiring product programs, establishing and protecting our intellectual property portfolio, developing and progressing our pipeline, establishing arrangements with third parties for the manufacture of our programs and component materials, and providing general and administrative support for these operations.
 We do not have any programs approved for sale and have not generated any revenue from product sales.
 To date, we have funded our operations primarily with proceeds from the issuance of preferred units and sale of common stock.
 Prior to our IPO, we received gross proceeds of \$169.0 million from sales of our preferred units.
 On July 13, 2023, our Registration Statement on Form S-1, as amended (File Nos.
 333 272831 and 333 273236) (the "IPO Registration Statement"), relating to our IPO was declared effective by the SEC.
 Pursuant to the IPO Registration Statement, we issued and sold an aggregate of 20,297,500 shares of common stock (inclusive of 2,647,500 shares pursuant to the exercise in full of the underwriters' option to purchase additional shares) at a public offering price of \$17.00 per share, for aggregate net proceeds of \$315.4 million after deducting underwriting discounts and commissions and other offering expenses.
 On March 7, 2024, our Registration Statement on Form S-1, as amended (File Nos.
 333 277664 and 333 277763) (the "2024 Registration Statement"), relating to our public offering (the "March 2024 Offering") was declared effective by the SEC.
-Pursuant to the 2024 Registration Statement we issued and sold an aggregate of 7,790,321 shares of common stock (inclusive of 1,016,128 shares pursuant to the exercise in full of the underwriters' option to purchase additional shares) at a public offering price of \$62.00 per share, for aggregate net proceeds of \$450.0 million after deducting underwriting discounts and commissions and other offering expenses.
+Pursuant to the 2024 Registration Statement we issued and sold an aggregate of 7,790,321 shares of common stock (inclusive of 1,016,128 shares pursuant to the exercise in full of the underwriters' option to purchase additional shares) at a public offering price of \$62.00 per share, for aggregate net proceeds of \$450.0 million after deducting underwriting discounts and other offering underwriting discounts and other offering price of \$62.00 per share, for aggregate net proceeds of \$450.0 million after deducting underwriting discounts and other offering expenses.

 We have incurred significant operating losses since inception.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of any programs we may develop.
-We generated net loss of \$32.1 million for the three months ended March 31, 2024.
-As of March 31, 2024, we had an accumulated deficit of \$155.9 million.
+We generated a net loss of \$65.9 million for the six months ended June 30, 2024.
+As of June 30, 2024, we had an accumulated deficit of \$189.7 million.
 We expect to continue to incur significantly increased expenses for the foreseeable future if and as we: